On this page

 Group two or more events together as a single step in the Events module

-By default, Amplitude does not permit you to select multiple steps directly through the Events Module.
-There is no OR clause for you to use here.
-However, it is possible to create a custom event that is made up of two separate events joined by an OR clause.
-You would then use this new, custom event in your flow.
+Sometimes you need to create an analysis where a particular step of the process can be any of several specific events.
+By default, Amplitude doesn't let you select multiple steps directly through the Events Module, and there's no OR clause for you to use here.
+However, you can create a custom event made up of two separate events joined by an OR clause, then use this new custom event in your flow.

-In the image above, Play or Search Song is a custom event consisting of the Play Song event, the Search Song event, and an OR clause to connect the two.
-Any user who triggers either the Play Song event or the Search Song event is considered to have converted that second step.
+For example, Play or Search Song is a custom event consisting of the Play Song event, the Search Song event, and an OR clause to connect the two.
+Any user who triggers either the Play Song event or the Search Song event has converted that second step.

 Another method is conditioning an added event with an event property or user property.
-This is the primary method for analyzing if a user had performed one of many events.
+This is the primary method for analyzing whether a user performed one of many events.

 Before you begin